tomcam/mb/website/.mb/common/mdemo.md

 ```
 Reasons people hate bullet lists

-* They were traumatized bybad PowerPoint
+* They were traumatized by bad PowerPoint
 * Some peple actually like bullet lists
   + You can indent bullet lists
     - Just use tab, then one of the characters `*`, `+`, `-`